MicrosoftDocs/Viva/Viva/insights/advanced/analyst/api.md

 >[!Note]
 >During the private preview release, your application will always receive this key.

-Your application must first decrypt the **Value** of the decryption key using the private key of the RSA-2048 key pair that you assigned to the customer using the [Partner Key API](#partner-key-api).
+Your application must first decrypt the **Value** of the decryption key using the private key of the RSA-2048 key pair that you assigned to the customer with the [Partner key](#partner-key).
 You can then use the resulting value to decrypt the file or column data.

 ### Path and parameters